 Universals are most clearly illustrated by considering the general terms – such as ‘electron’ or ‘cell’ – employed by scientific theories in the formulation of general truths [19].
 But universals include also the general entities referred to by general terms employed in domains such as engineering, commerce, administration and intelligence analysis.

+Whether an entity is a particular or a universal is not a matter of arbitrary choice or of convenience.
 It is not up to BFO to decide what universals exist in any given domain; this decision is made by domain experts [19], for example in forming their terminology.
-In all domains, universals are those general or repeatable entities which correspond to the terms used and reused by persons with domain expertise reused in multiple different sorts of contexts to refer to those multiple different particulars which are the instances of the corresponding types.1922239716The Monohierarchy Principle BFO rests on a number of heuristic principles which are designed to advance its utility to formal reasoning.
+In all domains, universals are those general or repeatable entities that correspond to the terms used and reused by persons with domain expertise reused in multiple different sorts of contexts to refer to those multiple different particulars which are the instances of the corresponding types.

+axiom(entity)[All entities are either particular or universal.]
+[19, 22, 23, 99]

+axiom(entity)[No entity is both a particular and a universal. ]

+In the Information Artifact Ontology, universals are included among the targets of the IAO:is_about relation.
+In this specification, however, we concentrate on particulars and on the instance-level relations that link them together [16].
+That is, the categories referred to in this specification are in every case a category of particulars.
+A future version of BFO will provide a complementary treatment of universals.

+The monohierarchy principle

+BFO rests on a number of heuristic principles that are designed to advance its utility to formal reasoning.
 These take the form of simple rules – analogous to the rules of the road – that are designed to promote consistency in the making of both domain-neutral and domain-specific choices in ontology construction.
-[19] One heuristic principle of this kind – expressing what we can think of as a principle of good behavior in the realm of universals – asserts that the asserted taxonomies of types and subtypes in BFO-conformant ontologies should be genuine trees (in the graph-theoretic sense), so that each node in the ontology graph should have at most one is_a parent.
+[19] One heuristic principle of this kind – expressing what we can think of as a principle of good behavior in the realm of universals – asserts that the asserted taxonomies of types and subtypes in BFO-conformant ontologies should be genuine trees (in the graph-theoretic sense), so that each node in the graph of universals should have at most one asserted is_a parent.
 (On the use of ‘asserted’ here, see [19].)
 This principle is of value not only because it supports a simple strategy for the formulation of definitions and thereby helps to prevent certain common kinds of error in ontology construction, but also because it brings technical benefits when ontologies are implemented computationally.

 The strategy for ontology building that is recommended by users of BFO involves the creation, first, of asserted is_a hierarchies conforming to BFO.
 This is in reflection of a heuristic assumption according to which the realm of universals is organized by the is_a relation into taxonomic hierarchies of more and less general.
 Each such asserted hierarchy should be constructed as a monohierarchy [19], in which every node has at most one immediate parent.
 All universals which are the immediate children of any given universal are thereby subject to the monohierarchy principle.
 However, once a set of what we can think of as normalized monohierarchies has been asserted, then an ontology developer can use reasoning to infer multiple inheritance [19, 83].

-Examples of general terms which are unproblematically such that they do not represent universals include:
+Examples of general terms that are unproblematically such that they do not represent universals include: